smucclaw/documentation/docs/returning-specification.rst

 Types of Expressions in L4
 --------------------------

-This `Backus-Naur Form (BNF) <https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form>`_ cheatsheet describes the syntax of the L4 language.
+This `Backus-Naur Form (BNF) <https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form>`_ specification describes the syntax of the L4 language.

 ---------
 Top Level